Benjamin Zhang Bin

 Zhang Bin (张彬; born May 16, 1974) is a mainland Chinese manhua artist and illustrator, who works under the pen name "Benjamin" (本杰明).

-Zhang has done variant covers for Marvel Comics and illustrations for the music video to J'aimerais tellement with French popstar Jena Lee and its album cover, Vous remercier.
+Zhang has done variant covers for Marvel Comics and illustrations for the music video to "J'aimerais tellement" with French popstar Jena Lee and the cover for that song's parent album Vous Remercier.

 Zhang generally works in digital painting using a pen with a graphics tablet and image editing software (e.g. Corel Painter).